isomerpages/moh-bioethics/publications/press-releases/_posts/2023-03-27-post-Ethical, Legal and Social Issues Arising from 'Big Data and Artificial Intelligence'.md

 **Issues and Questions for Consideration**

 6\.
-The BAC would like to invite the public to contribute their views and feedback on a range of ethical, social and legal issues that could arise from clinical application of MGRT,including :
+The BAC would like to invite the public to contribute their views and feedback on a range of ethical, social and legal issues that could arise from the use of big data and AI applications in biomedical research, including :
  - What are the possible benefits of MGRT?
  - What are the psychological or social impact on children born using such techniques?
- - Why is the option to have genetically-related children important?
- - Is it unfair to prevent women affected by mitochondrial disorders from access to new technology that offer them the potential to have healthy genetically-related children?
- - Should the welfare of future generations take precedence over the welfare of existing individuals (i.e. the prospective parents), or vice versa?
- - Assuming all techniques are equally safe and effective, are there any ethical distinctions to be made between the various mitochondrial replacement techniques?
+ -

 7\.
 Senior (Chief) District Judge (ret.)
 Richard Magnus, BAC Chair, said, “MGRT may help enable women who suffer from mitochondrial disorders to have healthy genetically related children of their own.
 However, there is a need to closely evaluate the safety of MGRT and the resulting ethical, legal and social implications, and consider if Singapore is ready to permit such technology.”